permaweb/U/contracts/DEVELOPER-GUIDE.md

 ## Summary

-The RebAR contract, formerly known as bAR (https://sonar.warp.cc/#/app/contract/VFr3Bk-uM-motpNNkkFg4lNW1BMmSfzqsVO551Ho4hA) has been re-architected into two contracts.
+The RebAR contract, is 2 contracts.

 1. L1 Contract: This contract will only accept base layer transactions.
 [Initial State](./initial-state-L1.json)
 2. Sequencer Contract: This contract will only accept WARP_SEQUENCER transactions.
 [Initial State](./initial-state-SEQ.json)